massorenson/project-mgmt/README.md

 * Markdown cheat sheet: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 * Emoji cheat sheet: http://www.webpagefx.com/tools/emoji-cheat-sheet/

+This part of the document is kind of superfluous.
+Actually it doesn't have any point except to make changes to a perfectly fun document.

+##I also want to check if this changes the FONT!

 ### Go ahead and fork this so you can add a copy to your own account.

 * Fork this repo